intel/cm-compiler/llvm/tools/clang/docs/LanguageExtensions.rst

 reduces the trip count.

 If ``unroll(enable)`` is specified the unroller will attempt to fully unroll the loop if the trip count is known at compile time.
-If the loop count is not known or the fully unrolled code size is greater than the limit specified by the `-pragma-unroll-threshold` command line option the loop will be partially unrolled subject to the same limit.
+If the fully unrolled code size is greater than an internal limit the loop will be partially unrolled up to this limit.
+If the trip count is not known at compile time the loop will be partially unrolled with a heuristically chosen unroll factor.

 .. code-block:: c++